Traditional Undergraduate Admissions

 Non-degree seeking students may be admitted as:

 b.
-Special: (1) students taking courses for personal interest or development, or (2) Students who may not meet admissions requirements but have been admitted by special action of the Director of Admissions and/or the Admissions Review Committee for a specific period of time.
+Special: (1) students taking courses for personal interest or development, or (2) Students who may not meet admissions requirements but have been admitted by special action of the Director of Admissions and/or the Admissions Review Committee for a specified period of time.

 c.
 Auditor: Students attending non-activity courses for personal enrichment and not for academic credit may refer to Auditing Courses policy under the Academic Policies section of this Bulletin.
 Only lecture-type courses or the lecture part of laboratory courses may be audited.
 Activity courses may not be audited.